CaSkade-Automation/SkillUp/README.md

 <dependency>
 	<groupId>io.github.aljoshakoecher.skillup</groupId>
 	<artifactId>skillup.annotations</artifactId>
-	<version>1.0.0</version>
+	<version>2.0.1</version>
 </dependency>
 ```
-After building a module or skill, you can deploy both`inside a SkillUp runtime.
-Note that you have to have an OSGi bundle of a module running inside your SkillUp runtime before you can add skills.
+After building a module or skill, you can deploy both inside a SkillUp runtime. :warning: Note that you have to have an OSGi bundle of a module running inside your SkillUp runtime before you can add skills.
 After setting up your OSGi container, you can develop your own modules and skills and deploy them inside a SkillUp runtime.
 Please check the wiki articles on [how to develop your own module](https://github.com/aljoshakoecher/skill-up/wiki/Step-by-step-instructions-for-creating-a-module) as well as [how to develop your own skill](https://github.com/aljoshakoecher/skill-up/wiki/Step-by-step-instructions-for-creating-a-skill)
 Furthermore, there are example projects to help you get started.
 If you look at these examples, you can see that you just have to add some annotations to your otherwise conventional Java class.
 There are annotations to create modules and skills that are shown below.